 Wong reflected that Marine Depot’s educational blog content — now widely known as content marketing — was an important avenue to attract customers.

 “When I felt ‘I got something here’ was when customers would convey to me my information was helping them succeed or when they would tell me the product I helped them buy was the right choice for them,” Wong said.

 When it came time to sell Marine Depot

 Founded in 2007, Bulk Reef Supply is based in Golden Valley, Minnesota, and provides a wide variety of supplies for hobby aquarists.
 Bulk Reef Supply — which also has grown a following by providing educational content for “reefers” or saltwater reef hobbyists — took on a “big massive influx of cash” from Bertram Capital, part of which enabled its acquisition of Marine Depot.

-The deal officially closed on July 30, 2021 when Marine Depot ceased operations.
-The combined entity operates as Bulk Reef Supply, which also operates the educational platform Reef Builders.
+The deal officially closed on July 30, 2021, when Marine Depot ceased operations.
+The combined entity now operates as Bulk Reef Supply.

 Since publishing this story, we’ve obtained additional information about the acquisition and added it to this story.
 The original version of this story attributed quotes from a Q&A to Wayland Wong instead of Ken Wong, who founded Marine Depot.
 Wayland Wong succeeded his brother, Ken Wong, as the CEO of Marine Deport several years before its sale in 2021.
 We share more about our reporting process here.